rkitover/vimpager/doc/vimpager.md

 the caveats below.
 If this is not possible, they will be stripped out and normal vim highlighting will be used instead.

-Overstrikes such as in man pages will always be removed.
+Overstrikes in man pages, perl, python or ruby docs will always be removed.

 vimpager bundles the
 [AnsiEsc](http://www.vim.org/scripts/script.php?script_id=4979)